ra9hur/SDC-P9-PID-Controller/README.md

 ## Smoothening the steering angle

-Varying steering angles could result in car oscillating.
-Initial guess to reduce oscillations was to take average of last 5 steering value outputs.
+Successive steering angles could result in car to oscillate.
+Intuitive guess to reduce oscillations would be, to take average of last 5 steering value outputs.
 This, however caused more oscillations.
 The reason could be that averaging may already have been factored in PID equations and hence applying this again should be pointless.

 ---